 You might not be aware that certain commercial properties have specific use classes, as determined by the Town and Country Planning Order 1987.
-This outlines what a specific premises may be legally used for.
+This outlines what a specific premise may be legally used for.

 Planning permission is typically required from your local council’s Local Planning Authority (LPA) department if you wish to submit a ‘change of use’ application.
 Planning permissions is not necessary if the current and proposed uses fall within the same use classes.
 For example, if you are planning on turning a Class A1 hairdressing salon into another A1 retail store, it won’t be necessary.
 Nevertheless, if you wish to change a property’s commercial use class from A1 to A3 – perhaps to operate a café or restaurant where patrons can eat on-site – planning permission is needed.

 Failure to obtain the necessary planning permissions to change a property’s commercial use class could lead to significant financial penalties.

 Before you make any legal commitments to a specific commercial property, it’s important to note that some premises are only permitted to be changed to a limited number of use classes.
 Be sure to check out the following use classes available to each type of property below to avoid any nasty surprises:

 Typical Class A1 premises include retail stores, hairdressers, travel agents, pet shops, post offices and car showrooms.
 It is permitted to change to A2, with up to two flats.
 Meanwhile temporary changes are permitted to A2, A3 and B1 (C3, A2, A3 and D2 subject to approval).